Cancer presently kills 7.6 million people worldwide every year.

 Cardiff University is committed to answering this question and to tackling this issue in a radical way by bringing together world-leading specialist researchers from across the disciplinary boundaries to form a new, pioneering Research Institute.

-Cancer stem cells offer the potential to transform the way we tackle disease.
-There is evidence that they play a key role in the creation and growth of tumours, and the way they spread around the body.
-If this is correct, it may be possible to treat cancer more effectively by concentrating on the stem cells alone, rather than all the cells in the tumour, as current treatments do.
+Targeting cancer stem cells offers the potential to transform the way we tackle disease.
+They play a key role in the creation and growth of tumours, and the way they spread around the body.
+It may be possible to treat cancer more effectively by combining killing the cancer stem cells with current treatments that shrink the tumour mass but may not stop it growing back.

 The Institute provides a state-of-the-art research environment for senior academics, Research Fellows and postgraduate students to interact.
 New early career research fellows have been recruited to work alongside world-leading teams in basic biomedical science and drug development to create a UK-based hub of research excellence to target cancer.